mv-fs/CSharp2TS/README.md

 ![NuGet Version](https://img.shields.io/nuget/v/csharp2ts.cli)

 CSharp2TS.CLI is a dotnet tool to generate TypeScript files from .NET assemblies which have classes, enums and controllers marked with the attributes in the Core package.
-It an be run via command line arguments or a config file.
+It can be run via command line arguments or a config file.
 For more information see the [CSharp2TS.CLI Docs](CSharp2TS.CLI/PACKAGE.md).

 ### Installation